Muhbashir2005/ResponsivePortfolio/README.md

 # Image Previews

-Here are the previews for your images:
+Here are the previews for The Portfolio Website:

 - ![Preview 1](/images/preview.png)
 - ![Preview 2](/images/preview2.png)